mikitex70/redmine_drawio/README.md

 Usage is very simple:

+- make sure ``REST`` API are enabled in Redmine global settings; this is need to be able to save attached diagrams
 - in Wiki or issue pages use the `drawio_attach` macro to specify the name of attachment containing the diagram.
 For example:

   ``{{drawio_attach(myDiagram)}}``